JoshSJKim/ES6/README.md

 }
 ```

-- The above code can be simplified by replacing the 'function' text to an arrow (=>) behind the brackets, as shown below.
+- The above code can be simplified by replacing the 'function' text to an arrow (=>) behind the parentheses, as shown below.

 ```JS
 const myFunc = () => {